University College Hospital, Ibadan: History

-At its inception in 1957, before the Act of Parliament, the hospital had two clinical Departments :Medicine and Surgery.
-However, the hospital has evolved to accommodate about 65 Departments among which is the first Department of Nuclear Medicine in Nigeria commissioned by the former Honourable Minister of Health, professor Eyitayo Lambo on 27 April, 2006.
-The Hospital and the University of Ibadan function in excellent symbiosis and it is impossible to think of one without the other, in the areas of health workforce training, research and clinical service.
+At its inception in 1957, the hospital had two clinical departments: Medicine and Surgery.
+It has since evolved to accommodate about 65 departments, among which is the first Department of Nuclear Medicine in Nigeria, commissioned by the former Honourable Minister of Health, Professor Eyitayo Lambo, on 27 April 2006.
+The hospital and the University of Ibadan function in close symbiosis in the areas of health workforce training, research and clinical service.
 This functional interdependence was emphasized from inception through the appointment of the Chairman of the Provisional Council of the University College, (now the University of Ibadan) as the first chairman of the Board of Management of the University College Hospital, Ibadan.

 In addition to the undergraduate medical programme (based at the College of Medicine of the University of Ibadan), the UCH also provides for: Postgraduate Residency Training Programmes in all specialities of Internal Medicine, Surgery, Obstetrics and Gynecology, Pediatrics, Otorhinolaryngology, Ophthalmology, Anesthesia, Emergency Medicine, Orthopaedic Surgery and Traumatology, Laboratory Medicine, Psychiatry, Community Medicine, Family Medicine, Radiology, Radiation Oncology, Neurological Surgery and Dentistry.
 The University College Hospital also provides diploma/professional programmes in the School of Health Records & Statistics, Environmental Health Officers Tutors Course; Primary Health Tutors Course, Nurse/Midwife/Public Health Nurse, Nurse Tutors Course, Post-Registration Courses in nursing e.g. Perioperative Nursing and Occupational Health Nursing.

 The hospital is primarily a tertiary institution with appendages of community-based outreach activities at Igbo Ora, Abedo, Okuku, Sepeteri, Elesu, and Jago where it offers primary and secondary health care services.
 The hospital has about 65 service and clinical departments and runs 96 consultative out-patient clinics a week in 50 speciality and sub-speciality disciplines.
 In addition to the College of Medicine, the Hospital houses a Virology Research laboratory, a W.H.O Collaborating Centre in Immunology and an Institute of Advanced Medical Research and Training (IAMRAT).
-The hospital also houses the Special Treatment Clinic (STC), a state-of-the-art clinic for research, training, and treatment of Sexually Transmitted Diseases and runs clinics for people living with HIV/AIDS.
+The hospital also houses the Special Treatment Clinic (STC), a clinic for research, training, and treatment of Sexually Transmitted Diseases and runs clinics for people living with HIV/AIDS.
 Accreditation has been given for the setting up of a department of nuclear medicine while approval has also been given by the Federal Ministry of Health for the establishment of an Institute of Neurosciences.
 Satellite pharmacies are provided on each specialty floor for easy access for the procurement of drugs for patients on admission.
 A Pain Clinic and a Hospice Service are also on site for the care of terminally ill patients.